 This dataset has also allowed us to explore some intriguing new directions.
 For example, we have developed a model using machine learning that predicts a company’s short term price trajectory after a class action filing from an automatic analysis of the filing text.
 A fuller explanation of this model is beyond the scope of this blog post.
 However, a comparison of average price performances, before and after the filing date of the class action, has yielded interesting results in its own right.

 Stock Prices Decline an Average of 13% in the Month Prior to Filing

 The chart below tracks the overall price trend around a class action filing.
-The filing date of the lawsuit is centred at ‘0’ for each case, with the relative share price of the defendant firm tracked for thirty days before and after.
+The filing date of the lawsuit is centered at ‘0’ for each case, with the relative share price of the defendant firm tracked for thirty days before and after.
 The average price movement is plotted below.

-Fideres’ findings corroborate the work of Bauer and Braun: share price declines predictably leading up to the filing date, as the negative news about an impending class action case hits the market.
+Fideres’s findings corroborate the work of Bauer and Braun: share price declines predictably leading up to the filing date, as the negative news about an impending class action case hits the market.
 This is visible in the clearly declining average price represented on the left-hand side of the graph.

 The end of the average drop seems to coincide with the filing date.
 This phenomenon is due to the fact that the majority of cases are filed very shortly after the end date of the class period, not because the filing stops the decline in price.